 In the midst of current events that include the health pandemic, social justice uprisings, and wildfires worsened by climate change, it is clear the LA River is a critically important, often overlooked, public resource in the County.
 We want the plan to be comprehensive, thoughtful, and representative of the various community voices as we lay the groundwork for the next 25 years of investment in the river.
-These investments are not only an engine of economic recovery in the region, they are essential to addressing the disparity within our communities and improving the quality of life and ecosystem health for current and future generations of Angelenos.
+These investments are not only an engine of economic recovery for the region, they are essential to addressing the disparity within our communities and improving the quality of life and ecosystem health for current and future generations of Angelenos.

 - Over 200 potential project sites that will create local jobs.

-- Thousands of acres of publicly accessible open space that will help address public health issues especially in the most disadvantaged communities.
+- Thousands of acres of publicly accessible open space that will help address public health issues, especially in the most disadvantaged communities.

 - Innovative multi-benefit projects that assist in mitigating future disasters, such as flooding, drought, and extreme heat events, while enhancing ecosystem function.